LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 ## Working with MARC fixed fields

 Working with fixed fields can be difficult.
-In the MarcEditor, you can edit one fixed field using the easy editing window.
+In the MarcEditor, you can edit one fixed field at a time using the easy editing window.
 If you put your cursor on that fixed field, such as an 008 or 006, then go to Edit and select Field 006 or Field 008.
 This will open up a window where you can edit the fixed field for that specific MARC record.

-You can also batch insert an 006 or 008 into your records.
-To insert a fixed field go to Edit and select the appropriate Insert/Edit.
+To add one fixed field, put your cursor on the line where you want that fixed field inserted, go to Edit and then select Field 006 or 008.
+In the window, edit the fields for that specific record.

 ![](fig/fixedFields.png){alt='MarcEdit fixed fields editor'}